alexpreynolds/url-proxy/README.md

 ## Startup

-To debug, use `npm run start`.
-Or use `pm2 start url-proxy.development.json && pm2 save` if you use [PM2](http://pm2.keymetrics.io/) as a process manager, to start the proxy service and have it start up on reboot.
+To debug, use `sudo npm run start`.
+Or use `sudo pm2 start url-proxy.development.json && sudo pm2 save` if you use [PM2](http://pm2.keymetrics.io/) as a process manager, to start the proxy service and have it start up on reboot.
+Use of `sudo` will be required if ownership and permissions for the SSL certificate and key are restricted.